 You can apply for an official parking permit by appearing in person at the Parking Office on the A level of the New South Building during their business hours from 8:30 a.m. to 4:30 p.m. on weekdays.
 A free parking permit will be issued to you on the spot, but you must bring either your letter of appointment or your PUID.
 You will be assigned to a specific parking lot and provided with maps.
 If you have special parking needs, the parking staff will do their best to accommodate you.

-Your desktop computer is equipped with Microsoft Office, Safari or Internet Explorer web browser, Adobe Professional and Endnote.
+Your desktop computer is equipped with Microsoft Office, Firefox and Chrome web browsers, and Adobe Acrobat Professional.
 The University offers numerous computing resources via its campus network, such as access to library catalogs, Lexis-Nexis, J-STOR, and the internet.

-For further help setting up your email, connecting your own laptop to the network and general troubleshooting, or to ask for additional software to be installed, please contact Andrew at 609-613-6566 or firstname.lastname@example.org to setup an appointment.
+For further help setting up your email, connecting your own laptop to the wireless network 'eduroam' and general troubleshooting, or to ask for additional software to be installed, please contact Andrew Perhac at 609-613-6566 or firstname.lastname@example.org to set up an appointment.
 You may also call the Office of Information Technology (OIT) help desk at 609-258-HELP at any time or visit www.princeton.edu/kb for general troubleshooting tips.

-Also, any hardware items purchased using Princeton funds (approved by Regin prior to purchase) reverts back to Princeton ownership at the end of your visit.
+Any hardware items purchased using Princeton funds (approved by Regin and purchased by Andrew) reverts back to UCHV's ownership at the end of your visit.

 Please talk to Andrew Perhac about specific needs.